Progress Reports (PDF)

 The new Center for Sustainability Solutions co-hosted its first event on August 23-24, Rethinking Water Management: A Data-Driven Future.

 The university CFO funded the LED lighting retrofit, HVAC automation, and building retro-commissioning projects.
-FMS is hiring project managers and assembling implementation plans and schedules, which will be announced as soon as they are finalized.
+FMS is hiring project managers and assembling implementation plans and schedules, which will be announced as they are finalized.

 USC Transportation is launching a comprehensive mobility hub platform this fall that will meet the university’s Sustainability 2020 goals and enable travelers to plan alternative transportation from any point-A-to-point-B in Los Angeles.